-According to the NC DMV website, you are allowed to transfer a license plate to another vehicle if the insurance on the new vehicle was current at the same time the insurance was canceled on the old vehicle.
+According to the NC DMV website, you can transfer a license plate to another vehicle if the insurance on the new vehicle was current while the insurance was canceled on the old vehicle.
 In short, there must not be an interruption in coverage.

-Can you appeal a revoked license plate in NC?
+Can you appeal a revoked license plate in North Carolina?

 Can you drive in North Carolina if you have an insurance lapse?

-You cannot legally drive in North Carolina if you are not carrying car insurance and this includes a lapse in coverage, even if it is for only a few days or weeks.
+You cannot legally drive in North Carolina if you are not carrying car insurance, including a lapse in coverage, even if it is for only a few days or weeks.

-If you’re shopping for a new policy, our guide to North Carolina car insurance provides expert tips on how much coverage to buy and shows average rates by coverage level, company and ZIP Code so you know what you can expect to pay.
+If you’re shopping for a new policy, our guide to North Carolina car insurance provides expert tips on how much coverage to buy.
+It shows average rates by coverage level, company and ZIP code, so you know what you can expect to pay.

 – Michelle Megna contributed to this story.